run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## Hardware Requirements

-The following hardware requirements are for the NVIDIA Run:ai control plane and cluster system nodes.
+The following hardware requirements cover all components needed to deploy and operate NVIDIA Run:ai.
 By default, all NVIDIA Run:ai services run on all available nodes.
-TBD: Sherin

 ### Kubernetes

+This configuration is the minimum requirement you need to deploy Kubernetes.

 | Component  | Required Capacity |
 | ---------- | ----------------- |